British-Columbia/Legislative-Assembly/1st Parliament/Bills/No. 7 - Provincial Health Services Authority (Amendment) Act.md

 #### Part 3 Amendments

-1. Part 3 is amended—

-    &nbsp;&nbsp;&nbsp;(a) by striking out "Board of Directors" and substituting "Medical Board".

-2. Part 3 Section 8 is amended—
+1. Part 3 Section 8 is amended—

     &nbsp;&nbsp;&nbsp;(a) by adding "and other duties prescribed by the President." after "medical providers".

-3. Part 3 Section 10 is amended—

-    &nbsp;&nbsp;&nbsp;(a) in subsection (e) by striking out "three other individuals" and substituting "one individual for each individual that is head of an Education of Medical Certification".

-4. Part 3 Section 10 is amended—
+2. Part 3 Section 10 is amended—

     &nbsp;&nbsp;&nbsp;(a) in subsection (e) (i) by striking out "Non-Executive Directors" and substituting "Non-Executive Members".